Muterra/donna25519/doc/readme.md

 If ```secret``` is passed to the constructor, ```seed``` must not be.

-Secret must be a bytes object of length 32.
+Seed must be a bytes object of length 32.

 #### ```Private().serialize()```